Van-Ziegelstein/Shadow-Tune/README.md

 providing a modified `resources.assets.resS` file and performing a standard swap operation.
 (The number of tracks has to remain constant otherwise the game will most certainly crash when loading nonexistent music data.)

 - *Shadow-Tune* was originally developed in and for a Unix-like environment.
-Even with version 2.0 its roots are clearly visible and this decker understands that it is a less than ideal tool for Windows users.
-Efforts are currently being made to account for the entrails of a Windows environment but as of now portability is not guaranteed.
+Even with version `2.0` its roots are clearly visible and this decker understands that it is a less than ideal tool for Windows users.
+Efforts have been made to improve Windows integration and general functionality has been tested with Strawberry Perl.

+- Why no GUI I hear you say?
+The reasons for that are twofold: The design goals for *Shadow-Tune* were simplicity and portability.
+Upgrading the script from a commandline tool to a full-fledged GUI application would introduce additional dependencies and turn what was originally supposed to be a simple script with one basic purpose into a (by comparison) heavy runtime behemoth.
+That being said, a future version with GUI support is not entirely off the table.

 ## Authors
 **Van Ziegelstein** - Creator and Maintainer